31 Perennial Flowers For Shaded Gardens With Limited Sun

 Another very common perennial is the viola, which comes in many different colors.

-At a petite four to ten inches, the Viola can grow in zones 3 through 8 and moist, well-drained soil.
-There are many different types of Violas, and they all look a bit different.
-They can come in white, cream, yellow, blue, peach, and purple.
+At a petite four to ten inches, violas are hardy in zones 3 through 8.
+They need moist, well-drained soil to really take off.
+There are many different types of violas, all with different forms.
+They come in white, cream, yellow, blue, peach, and purple.

-While Violas can handle a bit of sun, they do much better in partial or full shade.
+While they can handle a bit of sun, they do much better in partial or full shade.
 In some zones, these plants are grown as annuals.
-As perennials, they do not last for very long, but they do self-seed.
 Violas are some of the first flowers to bloom in the spring.

 Virginia Bluebells